Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Modelling

-In Fig.\,\ref{fig:models}, we show several models for the same effective temperature ($T_{\rm eff}$\,=\,28,000\,K) and same magnetic field geometry on the surface of the WD (a dipole with inclination with respect to the line of sight of 80$^\circ$), at different magnetic field strengths at the pole (from $B_p=$ 600 to 1,100 MG).
+In \textsc{Panel c} of Fig.\,\ref{fig:fit_model_fnu}, we show several models for the same effective temperature (T$_{\rm eff}$\,=\,27,500\,K) and surface-field geometry (a dipole viewed at 80$^\circ$), but with different field strengths at the pole (B$_{\rm p}$\,=600--1,100\,MG).
 The dashed blue line shows a zero-field model for comparison.
-We can see that the magnetic field strongly affects the shape of the continuum, especially in the UV, redistributing the flux at different wavelengths, and that the effect is stronger for higher fields.
-Also, the shape and location of the absorption lines are determined by the magnetic field strength and structure over the surface.
-The location and shape of the broad absorption features in the 2,000--3,000 \AA\ range, which are due to Balmer bound-free transitions, are also strongly dependent on the magnetic field strength and structure over the surface.
+In \textsc{Panel d}, we keep the same field, and we change the temperature.
+The magnetic field changes the continuum shape, especially in the UV, by redistributing the flux across wavelength, with a stronger effect at higher fields.
+The field strength and structure also set the shape and location of the absorption lines, including the broad and shallow absorption features in the 2,000--3,000\,\AA\ range, which corresponds to Balmer bound-free transitions.